 The complete Barnard health care program for administrators has four components: Medical Services, Drugs, Dental, and Flexible Spending.
 Health care benefits begin on the first day of the month following 30 days of employment.

-On the one hand, the Freedom Plan can function as an HMO that provides 100% coverage less a modest co-payment for some services such as prescriptions and office visits.
-Since care under this option is provided by Oxford’s extensive network of doctors, there are no deductibles nor are there any claim forms.
+In most cases, the Open Access Plus Plan provides 100% coverage less a modest co-payment for some services such as prescriptions and office visits.
+Since care under this option is provided by Cigna's extensive network of doctors, there are no deductibles nor are there any claim forms.
 This is called “in-network.”

-On the other hand, the Freedom Plan can function as traditional indemnity insurance, allowing the participants to use doctors of their own choosing with reimbursement subject to the usual controls such as annual deductibles and reasonable and customary limitations.
+On the other hand, the Open Access Plus Plan can function as traditional indemnity insurance, allowing the participants to use doctors of their own choosing with reimbursement subject to the usual controls such as annual deductibles and reasonable and customary limitations.
 The claimant must complete claim forms.
 This is called “out-of-network.”

-In addition, employees may choose between two Oxford payment plans, both of which allow in-network and/or out-of-network providers.
+In addition, employees may choose between three Cigna plan options, all of which allow in-network and out-of-network coverage.
 Plan A is offered to employees at a modest cost.
 Plan B requires a larger employee contribution, but it has a lower deductible and out-of-pocket maximum for out-of-network providers.
-Dependents may be carried on either plan with an employee contribution.
+Plan C is a High Deductible Health Plan which is available with a Health Savings Account partially funded by Barnard.
+Plan C has the lowest employee contribution.
+Dependents may be carried on all plans with an employee contribution.

-Oxford insures both same sex and opposite sex domestic partners.
-Effective January 1, 2012, the College will offset the federal tax that confidential employees pay to cover a same sex domestic partner or spouse, a tax which is not applicable to opposite sex spouses.
+Cigna insures both same sex and opposite sex domestic partners.
 Employees interested in this coverage should contact Human Resources at (212) 854-2551.

-On the Oxford Prescription Drug Plan the employee pays $15 for generic and $25 for brand drugs and $50 preferred drugs at participating pharmacies.
-A mail order program is available for maintenance drugs.
+On the Cigna Plan A and Plan B Prescription Program, the employee pays $15 for generic, $25 for brand drugs and $50 for preferred brand drugs at participating pharmacies.
+Under the Plan C Prespription Program, the employee pays $10 for generic, $25 for brand name drugs, and $50 for preferred brand drugs at participating pharmacies.
+A mail order program is available for maintenance drugs under all medical plan options.

-Aetna Freedom of Choice (FOC) Dental Maintenance Organization, is available at a cost of $15 per month for individual and $40.50 per month for family coverage.
+Aetna Freedom of Choice (FOC) Dental Maintenance Organization, is available at a cost of $23.50 per month for individual, $44.52 for employee plus one and $71.43 per month for family coverage.
 The plan allows employees to switch monthly from the DMO to the Preferred Provider Organization (PPO).

 The Barnard College Flexible Spending Account enables full-time, participating employees to pay for their unreimbursed health and/or dependent care expenses with pre-tax income.
 The health and dependent care plans are administered by Allegiance, a division of CIGNA.
 Employees can contact customer services with any questions regarding covered expenses at 1-877-424-3570.